The Delivery Engine Speed

 The cron system is working?

 A cron system is something that works even if not one is looking at the blog.
-A cron system can wake up the blog and their plugin regularly, so they can take some actions (like send emails).
+A cron system can wake up the blog and their plugin regularly, so they can take some actions (like send emails or publish scheduled posts).

 WordPress cannot have a real cron system because PHP cannot.
 The WordPress team, anyway, find a way to emulate a cron system because the need to trigger future or regular event to make the blog work correctly.
 For example to publish a scheduled post.